Glasgow Cathedral Visitor Guide

 Overview

-The cathedral must have been absolutely awe-inspiring when it was first built and it’s still impressive in modern times thanks to its dramatic Gothic architecture and ornate stone carvings.
+The cathedral would have been absolutely awe-inspiring when it was first built, and it’s still impressive in modern times thanks to its dramatic Gothic architecture and ornate stone carvings.

 Glasgow Cathedral